-Will this affect the payment of my rent?
+Does this affect the payment of my rent?

-When will Universal Credit be introduced?
+When was Universal Credit introduced?

 You can find more information about Universal Credit here.

-I non-dependent is a person who is over 18 years old, is not dependent on you for financial support and lives with you in your home.
+A non-dependent is a person who is over 18 years old, is not dependent on you for financial support and lives with you in your home.
 This could be a grown-up son or daughter or an elderly relative.

 Non-dependents do not include a partner, joint tenant, registered carers, and foster children.